-Administrators have previously needed to know ahead of time the names of files for use with actions such as Send a File, Get a File, file operations, and others.
-Add a folder path to this Scan A Folder scheduled task action and, for each file in that folder, the task will trigger File Scanned Events you have defined in Event Rules.
+Add a folder path to a Scan A Folder scheduled task action and, for each file in that folder, the task will trigger File Scanned Events you have defined in Event Rules.
 These events can trigger Event Rules to perform operations on the files in the folder.
 With this event’s ability to specify a condition on the generating task’s name, the rule can be restricted to only occur for a specific Scheduled Task.

 This example has a scheduled task that triggers every night at midnight.
 The Scan A Folder action looks at the uploads folder and, for each file there, sends out a File Scanned Event.
 These events are processed in order by the Events System, each time looking for rules that trigger off of the given File Scanned Events.
-In this example, the first rule sends scanned files somewhere, then moves the file to another folder.
-The second rule only triggers on the last scanned file in the folder, and, only when all files have been moved, zips up the directory for archiving.
-If one of the actions (file sends/moves/zipping) fails due to an error, the Failure Action will send an email to notify the administrator.
-Otherwise, the location of the archive is sent by HTTP post to another server.
+In this example, the first action retrieves the scanned files.
+The second action moves the downloaded files to a local archive folder.
+The third action deletes the files on the remote location so that they are not found again the next time the scheduled task runs.
+If one of the actions (file get/moves/delete) fails due to an error, the Failure Action will send an email to notify the administrator.

 Define a time for this task to occur, and how often it will repeat.
 In this example case, the action will occur daily at midnight.